Never Say Die!: Recording

-Release and reception
+Release and critical reception

 In the UK the title track, released well ahead of the album as the band's first UK picture sleeve single, reached No. 21 in the chart and gave the band its first Top of the Pops appearances since 1970.
 In the UK the album reached No. 12, one place higher than its predecessor Technical Ecstasy.
 In the US it peaked at number 69 on the Billboard Pop Album chart.
 In the UK, "Hard Road" was released as the second single from the album and reached the UK Top 40, 25,000 copies being pressed in a limited-edition purple-vinyl.
 There was no picture-sleeve release but a video for "A Hard Road" was made during the Never Say Die!
 Tour to promote the single.
 The song marks the first and last time guitarist Tony Iommi sings backing vocals.
-Iommi explains in his autobiography Iron Man: My Journey Through Heaven & Hell With Black Sabbath, that when he sang, bassist Geezer Butler couldn't keep a straight face.
-The album received mostly negative reviews and is not held in high esteem today, with AllMusic referring to the album as "unfocused", saying it "will hold little interest to the average heavy metal fan".
+Iommi explains in his autobiography Iron Man: My Journey Through Heaven & Hell with Black Sabbath, that when he sang, bassist Geezer Butler couldn't keep a straight face.

+The album received mostly negative reviews; according to Terry Staunton of Uncut, "even diehard fans among the music press [were] unsure of muddling excursions towards electronica ('Johnny Blade') and passages that veered worryingly close to jazz ('Air Dance', the curious horns in the instrumental 'Breakout').
+More than one critic described the overall sound as 'murky'."
+It is not held in high esteem today, with AllMusic critic Eduardo Rivadavia referring to the album as "unfocused", saying it "will hold little interest to the average heavy metal fan".
 Rolling Stone says it was "not a blaze of glory for the original foursome" but added that it may be "better than people might remember".
+In his own Uncut piece, Staunton bemoaned the experiments, but believed that the "few occasions where the stars align and ducks form an orderly row" are "worth celebrating", singling out the title track for its power and "Junior's Eyes" for having a vitality and tension missing elsewhere.
+Rob Michaels of the Spin Alternative Record Guide (1995) writes that "the rhythm section has a spry spring in its leaden step and the songs are tough and catchy."
 In 2013 Phil Alexander of Mojo referred to the album as "disastrous".